Getting started

 Results - the output of the calculation logic.

 Actuarial cash flow models try to predict the future.
 The results are put on a timeline with future dates.
 Time variable t plays an import role.
+In actuarial reporting, it’s usual to build monthly models.

 Timeline starts at zero (t=0) which is the valuation period.
 If the reporting period is the end of year 2021, then t=0 is 2021-12-31.